Exceptional Golf

 The Royal also holds the record for hosting the most Canadian Amateur Championships – a milestone we are proud to hold.

-The Royal Nine
+Royal Nine

 The Royal Nine is the ‘jewel’ of The Royal Ottawa Golf Club.
 At just over 2700 yards, and boasting three levels of tee decks, our 9-hole course is the perfect venue for the most seasoned golfers or new golfers of any age.
-A great way to introduce children to the game and the perfect place for experienced golfers to hone their skills.
+A great way to introduce kids to the game and the perfect place for experienced golfers to hone their skills.

 The Range

-Our TrackMan radar-enabled Range is double-sided, with a 3,500 square foot teaching deck on the opposite side, allowing for private lessons with our Professionals or overflow space for busy days.
+Our TrackMan radar-enabled Range is double-sided, with a 3,500 square-foot teaching deck on the opposite side, allowing for private lessons with our Professionals or overflow space for busy days.

 The Academy

-Multi-Purpose Short Game Area
+Short Game Area

 Worldwide Reciprocal Privileges